astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/randomness/Architecture.md

 ---

-Empiric Network offers a verifiable randomness feed that allows protocols to request secure randomness on-chain.
+Pragma Network offers a verifiable randomness feed that allows protocols to request secure randomness on-chain.
 This feed is being rolled out in two phases: In the first phase (currently live) the randomness proof is posted as calldata, allowing anyone to verify it off-chain.
 See below for more details on how to verify the randomness.
 This first phase is limited to testnet, and there is no charge for randomness.
 In the second phase, the proof will be verified directly on-chain (coming soon) and requesters will be required to cover gas costs of their callback function plus a small fee to cover the cost of generating randomness.

 ## Sample Code

 If you are just trying to get started with using randomness, see the self-contained code snippet.
 If you'd like to use more advanced oracle functions, read on past the code block for further information.
-You can find a full sample randomness receiver contract [here](https://github.com/Astraly-Labs/Empiric/blob/master/contracts/starknet/src/randomness/ExampleRandomness.cairo).
+You can find a full sample randomness receiver contract [here](https://github.com/Astraly-Labs/Pragma/blob/master/contracts/starknet/src/randomness/ExampleRandomness.cairo).

 ```bash
 %lang starknet